dataq-instruments/FixWinDaqHeader/README.md

 How to Use

 Copy the corrupted WinDaq file to the same folder where fix_windaq.exe is located.
+We will use a corrupted Windaq file Sample.Wdq for example below

 Run the utility using the following command:

 fix_windaq.exe SAMPLE.WDQ

-or

-fix_windaq.exe sample_byte28.wdq

-or

-fix_windaq.exe sample_byte44.wdq

-where SAMPLE.WDQ, sample_byte28.wdq and sample_byte44.wdq are corrupted sample WinDaq files in this folder for testing purpose

-This will generate a repaired version named SAMPLE_modified.WDQ or sample_byte28_modified.wdq or sample_byte44_modified.wdq
+This will generate a repaired version named SAMPLE_modified.WDQ.
+You can try the other corrupted Windaq files in the same GitHub folder

 Warning: The utility forcely removes event markers and user annotations